fustyles/Ameba/README.md

 The system only allows control of devices explicitly defined in `device.md`.
 If a user says "turn on the light" but no pin mapping for "light" exists, Gemini is instructed to stop and ask for clarification rather than guess.
 This prevents AI hallucinations from causing direct hardware misfires.

 ### Hard Value Constraints
 The `constrain(value, 0, 255)` call inside `toolPinOutput()` acts as a last line of hardware defense.
 Even if Gemini outputs an out-of-range analog value, the firmware layer forces it within bounds before it ever reaches the hardware.
 Digital outputs are strictly validated to accept only `0` or `1`; any other value returns an error JSON response.
+The same constraint pattern is applied in `tool_servo()` — servo angles are clamped to the 0–180° range at the firmware level, independent of what the AI specifies.

 ### Input-Only Pin Protection
 The button pin (pin 12) is explicitly marked as **INPUT ONLY** in the system prompt, blocking any AI-level attempt to use it as an output before a tool call is ever produced.

 ### User Confirmation Requirement
 By default, all hardware actions require explicit user confirmation before execution.
 This maintains an appropriate balance between autonomous AI reasoning and human oversight — particularly important in scenarios where a Vision analysis or Search result would otherwise trigger a physical hardware action without any human in the loop.
+Skill-triggered and scheduled autonomous workflows are explicitly exempted from this rule, enabling fully unattended automation without compromising interactive safety.

 ---